 Insider Sells Vicor's Shares

-A Form 4 filing filed with the SEC on Friday, September 11 showed that Corp.
-VP Eng Pwr Syst Crilly Sean sold 10,000 shares of Vicor Inc (NASDAQ:VICR) at an average price of $84.34.
-The transaction moved the executive's stake in Vicor to 2,813 shares.
-Shares of Vicor moved higher by 1.7% from the previous closing price.
+A Form 4 filing filed with the SEC on Monday, September 14 showed that General Manager Mfg .
+Ops Mcnamara Michael sold 2,200 shares of Vicor Inc (NASDAQ:VICR) at an average price of $85.13.
+The transaction moved the executive's stake in Vicor to 483 shares.
+Vicor was trading 1.5% lowher from the previous closing price.

 Why Insider Transactions Are Important?